shotexa/nodejs-auth-api/README.md

 requires `x-access-token` with valid JWT token to acces

 #### GET /api/auth/activate/:token
-activates the user and enables login
+activates the user and enables login (should receive the link via email)